Mentorship: Informal mentoring

-Informal mentoring occurs without the use of structured recruitment, mentor training and matching services.
+Informal mentoring (also called "naturally occurring mentoring") occurs without the use of structured recruitment, mentor training and matching services.
 It can develop naturally between partners, such as business networking situations where a more experienced individual meets a new employee and the two build a rapport.
 Apart from these types, mentoring takes a dyadic structure in science, technology, engineering, mathematics, and medicine (STEMM).

 A woman provides mentoring at the Youth For Change program.